-\paragraph{Saliency map evaluation.} Evaluating saliency maps is not a trivial task.
-A major challenge lies in disentangling saliency map errors from model errors \cite{kim2021sanity, akhavan2023blame}, complicating validation by comparison with ground truth saliency. \cite{sundararajan2017axiomatic} propose solving this by relying on a set of desirable axioms, bypassing necessity for empirical evaluations.
-Validation based on insert / deletion is another approach \cite{hama2023deletion, ismail2020benchmarking}.
+\textbf{Saliency map evaluation.} Evaluating saliency maps is not a trivial task.
+A major challenge lies in disentangling saliency map errors from model errors \cite{kim2021sanity, akhavan2023blame}, complicating validation through comparison with ground truth saliency. \cite{sundararajan2017axiomatic} proposes solving this by relying on a set of desirable axioms, bypassing the necessity of empirical evaluations.
+Validation based on insertion / deletion is another approach \cite{hama2023deletion, ismail2020benchmarking}.
 These methods empirically evaluate the effect of removing/retaining the most important input features, reinforcing trust in the saliency map method under examination.

-Despite progress in time‑series saliency, existing methods \begin{enumerate*}[label=(\roman*)] \item operate solely in the time domain, \item rely on perturbation‑based attributions only in the frequency domain, or \item require transform-specific hand‑crafted relevance‑propagation rules valid only in the frequency domain. \end{enumerate*} In contrast, our work provides a principled generalization of Integrated Gradients that supports any invertible, differentiable transform, including complex-valued domains, while preserving axiomatic properties and enabling semantically meaningful attributions across diverse time series applications.